Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/6-deploy-to-azure.md

 ## Add application settings

 When you ran the Web site locally, it used `os.environ` to load API keys for the Computer Vision API and the Translator Text API and the URL of the Computer Vision API from local environment variables.
 In order for the site to run in Azure, these same settings needed to be added to the Azure App Service's [application settings](https://docs.microsoft.com/azure/app-service/configure-common).
-In the steps that follow, you will use the Azure CLI to create these application settings in Azure and initialize them with the same values that you used when you loaded them into local environment variables.
+In the steps that follow, you will use the Azure CLI to create these application settings in Azure and initialize them with the same values used when you loaded them into local environment variables.

 1. Execute the following CLI command to create an application setting named "VISION_API_KEY," replacing APP_NAME with the name assigned to your App Service and `computer_vision_api_key` with your Computer Vision API key: